QishengL/QishengL.github.io/_pages/about.md

 Publication
 ======
-* **Liao, Q.**, & Wang, Z, Xia, G, Abdul-Mageed, M. (2023).
+* **Liao, Q.**, & Wang, Z, Abdul-Mageed, M., Xia, G. (2023).
 CalliPaint: Chinese Calligraphy Inpainting with Diffusion Model.
 Machine Learning for Creativity and Design workshop at NeuraIPS 2023 (ML4CD).
 *Part of this work is shown on NeurIPS 2023 Creative AI Track.*

 * Zhang, C., Doan, K.\*, **Liao, Q.**\*, & Abdul-Mageed, M. (2023).
 The Skipped Beat: A Study of Sociopragmatic Understanding in LLMs for 64 Languages.
 The 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP). \* equal contribution

-* **Liao, Q.**, Xia, G., & Wang, Z. (2023).
-Diffusion Model for Chinese Calligraphy Generation and Inpainting.
-NeurIPS 2023 Creative AI Track.

 * **Liao, Q.**, Xia, G., & Wang, Z. (2023).
 Calliffusion: Chinese Calligraphy Generation and Style Transfer with Diffusion Modeling.
 14th International Conference on Computational Creativity (ICCC).
 *Part of this work is shown on NeurIPS 2023 Creative AI Track.*